tomking1983/wayfaring/README.md

     * the country's basic details such as capital city, language, currency code, dialing code etc
     * beautiful pictures of the selected country will be displayed
     * A handy list of traveler's common questions such as "where is the nearest toilet?" is translated into local language.
+    * Display currency exchange information based on the currency code.
     * a list of points of interest for the capital city is displayed with pictures and descriptions.